garthenweb/react-viewport-utils/README.md

 ### NodeJS

-The project aims to support recent releases of v8 and v10 of NodeJS.
+The project aims to support recent releases of v8 and v10 and higher of NodeJS.

 ## Documentation